 Methods for Managing Stress During Difficult Times

-Instead of pushing through the stress, let’s review some positive ways that marketers can manage stress and boost mental health during uncertain times.
+Instead of pushing through workplace stress, let’s review some positive ways that marketers can manage stress and boost mental health during uncertain times.

 Lean on Project Management Systems to Prioritize Activities

-One of the biggest issues marketers face during uncertain times, like COVID-19, is figuring out how to pivot their strategies to respond to the changing landscape.
+One of the biggest issues marketers face during uncertain times is mastering time management skills and pivoting their strategies to respond to the changing landscape or work-related stress.